 Yes, once approved to serve as an arbitrator, Rule 10 requires that an arbitrator complete the following to continue service:

-- 1. Complete 3 CLE courses on no-fault issues annually; and - 2.
+- 1. Complete 3 CLE courses on no-fault issues during each reporting period; and - 2.
 Complete a recertification form annually.

 How do I apply?